With marketing, there are few more important things to know in the pursuit of becoming a truly customer-centric company than the customer journey.

 The mindset shift occurs in two ways.
 First, the executives must lead, mandating customer intimacy as a go-to-market differentiator and encouraging company-wide adoption.
-Marketing must then help operationalize your customer focus centricity for the entire company.
+Marketing then helps drive your customer focus for the entire company.

 What does this mean?

 Start with the end in mind.
 How are you going to measure the mindset shift?
 How does the CEO see it?
 How does marketing see it?
 How does sales see it?
 Can you enable a customer-centric bonus goal for teams involved, to encourage action that puts the customer first?
 (That’s really putting your money where the mouth is when saying “customer first!”)

 For engagement and expansion, some measurements could be: